Real and complex multiplication on K3 surfaces via period integration: surfaces

 Moreover,~$H^2_\et(X, \bbZ_l)$ is free of rank~$22$ and, of course, $H^4_\et(X, \bbZ_l) \cong H^0_\et(X, \bbZ_l) \cong \bbZ_l$ as well as $H^3_\et(X, \bbZ_l) \cong H^1_\et(X, \bbZ_l) = 0$ [under the assumption that $l \neq \cha k$].

-\begin{rem} The degree of a $K3$~surface is automatically~even.
-There~are examples in every even degree~\cite[Proposition~VIII.15]{Be}.

-\begin{iii} \item Double covers of~$\Pb^2$ ramified in a regular sextic curve are $K3$~surfaces of degree~$2$. \item Regular quartics in~$\Pb^3$ are $K3$~surfaces of degree~$4$. \item Regular complete intersections of a quadric and a cubic in~$\Pb^4$ are $K3$~surfaces of degree~$6$. \end{iii} In~each of these cases, isolated singular points may be allowed, as long as all of them are of type $AD E$~\cite[Section~8.2.7]{Do}.
-Then~a $K3$~surface is obtained as the minimal desingularisation of the surface~described. \end{rem}
+\begin{rems} \begin{abc} \item The degree of a $K3$~surface embedded in ordinary projective space is automatically even.
+There~are examples in every even degree $d \geq 4$ \cite[Proposition~VIII.15]{Be}. \begin{iii} \item Smooth quartics in~$\Pb^3$ are $K3$~surfaces of degree~$4$. \item Smooth complete intersections of a quadric and a cubic in~$\Pb^4$ are $K3$~surfaces of degree~$6$. \item Smooth complete intersections of three quadrics in~$\Pb^5$ are $K3$~surfaces of degree~$8$. \end{iii} \item Similarly,~double covers of~$\Pb^2$ ramified in a smooth sextic curve are $K3$~surfaces of degree~$2$. \item In~each of the cases mentioned in a) and~b), isolated singular points may be allowed, as long as all of them are of type $AD E$~\cite[Section~8.2.7]{Do}.
+Then~a $K3$~surface is obtained as the minimal desingularisation of the surface~described. \end{abc} \end{rems}